jd28/Solstice/README.md

   data through LocalStrings.
 * Access to more data structures: arrays, tables, and the ability to implement your own.
-* Constants are not predefined but loaded from modified 2DAs, ensuring that they're never out of date or inconsistent.
+* Constants don't need to be predefined but can be loaded from modified 2DAs, ensuring that they're never out of date or inconsistent.
 This does require some 2da merging or a lot of data entry.

 ## The not-all-roses side
 * Learning Lua is task.
 It's a dynamically typed language, so many